sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_2_blinking_led.rst

     {

-        pinMode(ledPin,OUTPUT);//initialize the digital pin as an output
+        pinMode(ledPin,OUTPUT); // initialize the digital pin as an output

     }